Church of St. Augustine and St. John the Baptist, Kraków

 The Church of St. Augustine and St. John the Baptist (Kościół św.
 Augustyna i św.
-Jana Chrzciciela) known colloquially as the Norbertine Sisters Church (Kościół norbertanek) is a historic Roman Catholic parish and conventual church of the Norbertine Sisters located at 88 Tadeusza Kościuszki Street, in the former Zwierzyniec district of Kraków, Poland.
+Jana Chrzciciela) known colloquially as the Norbertine Sisters Church (Kościół norbertanek) is a historic Roman Catholic parish and conventual church of the Norbertine Sisters located at 88 Tadeusza Kościuszki Street, in Zwierzyniec the former district of Kraków, Poland.

 History

 The monastery and church were founded by Jaksa Gryfita probably in 1162, so tradition says.
 It was built in the Romanesque style.
 It was destroyed during the Mongol invasions in 1241, 1260 and 1287 and rebuilt in the same style.
 The remains of these buildings are a Romanesque portal in the porch.

 The rebuilt monastery had a defensive character.
 The existing walls date back to the reign of the Polish king Władysław II Jagiełło (ruled 1386 and 1434).

 Its current appearance dates back to its reconstruction between 1596 and 1626.
 They rebuilt the monastery and the church Giovanni Battista Trevano and Giovanni Petrini.